IBM/apiconnect-trawler/README.md

 **General trawler settings:**
  - frequency: number of seconds to wait between trawling for metrics
  - use_kubeconfig: use the current kubeconfig from the environment instead looking at _in cluster_ config

-**Prometheus settings:**
+ - logging: set the default logging level, output format and filters for specific components **Prometheus settings:**
 The port specified in the prometheus block needs to match the prometheus annotations on the deployed trawler pod for prometheus to discover the metrics exposed.